StarsoftAnalysis/ESP8266RTTTLPlus/README.md

 Set up the player by specifying the pin that the buzzer is connected to, the initial volume level (0..11), and the character string containing the melody.
+You don't need to set the pin as an output -- `e8rtp::setup()` will do that.

-Note that the character string must remain static in memory while the melody is being played, because the player uses a pointer to it, rather than copying into its own storage.
+Note that the character string must remain static in memory while the melody is being played, because the player uses a pointer to it, rather than copying the melody into its own storage.

 Example:
 ```